bruno-schmidt/sda-dep-advisors/README.md

 `$ python fetch_deputies_adivisors.py`

-The information of each deputy will be written to a CSV file inside `output` folder.
+The information of each deputy will be written to a CSV file inside `data` folder.

+It won't take long to fetch all the data.
+The file size will be around 1MB when it finishes fetching.

 # File format